Posted on: March 25, 2022 | Category: News

 Have programs and classes resumed at the libraries?

-Programs and classes inside the library are not being offered during this phase of our reopening.
-During the summer, branches with outdoor spaces may reintroduce in-person programs for limited audiences.
-In the meantime, explore our collection of virtual programs including storytimes, craft programs, online challenges, booktalks, book clubs and author visits.
+Programs and classes inside the library will begin to be offered.
+Branches with outdoor spaces may reintroduce in-person programs for limited audiences.
+Visit your library’s branch page for more information.
+Our virtual programs will continue and include storytimes, craft programs, online challenges, booktalks, book clubs and author visits.